Earle Clements: Governor

-Leading national accreditation groups attempted to disaccredit many of Kentucky's public colleges during Clements administration in order to end longstanding political interference in the higher education system.
+Leading national accreditation groups attempted to disaccredit many of Kentucky's public colleges during Clements' administration in order to end longstanding political interference in the higher education system.
 Clements worked to help these colleges maintain their accreditation and to secure re-accreditation for Morehead State Teachers College.
 In 1948, he weakened Kentucky's Day Law—which enforced segregation of the state's education system—by providing an exception for black medical personnel to take post-graduate courses in white public hospitals.
 He also supported a 1948 bill that allowed blacks to pursue medical training at the University of Louisville.
-His efforts to secure a similar arrangement at the University of Kentucky were not successful, despite the governor's status as ex-officio chairman of the Board of Trustees.
-In 1949, the federal district court in Lexington granted blacks admission to programs at the University of Kentucky if an equivalent program was not available at Kentucky State College, the state's historically black college.
+His efforts to secure a similar arrangement at the University of Kentucky were not successful, despite the governor's status as ex-officio chairman of the UK Board of Trustees.
+In 1949, the federal district court in Lexington granted blacks admission to programs at UK if an equivalent program was not available at Kentucky State College, the state's historically black college.

 Clements also created or reorganized several government agencies.
 In cooperation with Pennsylvania governor James H. Duff, he created the Ohio River Sanitation Commission (ORANSCO) to combat pollution in the Ohio River and its tributaries.
 He curbed fraud in the insurance industry by reorganizing the state Insurance Commission and hiring a national prominent expert to rewrite the state's entire insurance code.
-To assist the General Assembly in writing more effective and efficient legislation, Clements created the non-partisan Legislative Research Commission, stocked with professionals from various disciplines, to conduct governmental research.
+To assist the General Assembly in writing more effective and efficient legislation, Clements created the non-partisan Legislative Research Commission, stocked with professionals from various disciplines, to conduct research and serve as legislative staff.
 He created the Kentucky Agriculture and Industrial Board (the predecessor of the current Kentucky Department of Commerce), which attracted 250 new industries to the state and created 40,000 new jobs during its first three years.
 He also created the Kentucky Building Commission to manage and plan all new state buildings.
-Among the commission's first projects were a new $6 million capitol annex and the construction of a new state fairgrounds.
+Among the commission's first projects were a new $6 million Capitol Annex and the construction of a new state fairgrounds in Louisville.
 To retain the most qualified government employees, he supported a constitutional amendment that quadrupled the minimum annual salary for state employees from $5,000 to $20,000.

 Although a strong governor with many successes, Clements was not able to enact his full legislative agenda.
 In 1948, his proposal to create a centralized board that governed all Kentucky colleges failed in the General Assembly.
 In both the 1948 and 1950 legislative sessions, Clements failed to convince the General Assembly to regulate strip mining.
-He also failed in his attempts to establish statewide pension and civil service programs, and was unable to enact a merit system for state employees.
+He also failed in his attempts to establish statewide pension and civil service programs, and was unable to enact a merit system to give civil-service protection to state employees.
 Attempts to fund a veterans' bonus passed the two houses of the General Assembly in different forms and were unable to be reconciled.